Good CITIZENSHIP lesson plans: How to be a Good Citizen at school (Equality vs Equity, Diversity debates, Anti-Racism lesson plans)

 - Chapter Review Test – Slide 79 – 30 min

-Here’s what you get in the Good Citizenship Lesson Plans ZIPPED FILE
+Here’s what you get in the What Makes a Good Citizen Lesson Plan ZIPPED FILE

 Exploring the Six Cs – Chapter 2 – CITIZENSHIP (Learning Skills) WEEK